taxjarsam/taxjar-developers/README.md

 ```
 ---
 title: Handling Sales Tax with Stripe
-description: Learn how to add sales tax to charges and subscriptions in Stripe along with a Rails example for calculating sales tax using SmartCalcs.
+description: Learn how to add sales tax to charges and subscriptions in Stripe along with a Rails example for calculating sales tax using the TaxJar API.
 author: jake_johnson
 date: 2015-12-14 00:11 UTC
 category: Stripe
-tags: smartcalcs, stripe, api
+tags: stripe, api
 published: true
 ---
 ```